Police-Data-Accessibility-Project/design-system/README.md

 import { Button, Form } from 'pdap-design-system';
 ```

-4. Import and use the tailwind config (if your project is using tailwind)
+4. Optional: Import the tailwind config if you need to use additional tailwind styles.

 ```
 // tailwind.config.js